๐Ÿ’ค A Parent's Guide to Your 11-Month-Old's Sleep Routine

 Your 11-month-old is on the move!
 They are likely pulling up on everything, cruising along furniture, and maybe even taking their first steps.
 This is an incredibly exciting time of discovery.
 However, this explosion of new skills often comes with a frustrating disruption to sleep: the 8-10 month sleep regression, which often continues into the 11th month.

-If your previously good sleeper is now having epic bedtime battles and treating their crib like a jungle gym, you are not alone.
+If your previously good sleeper is now having epic bedtime battles, fighting naps, and treating their crib like a jungle gym, you are not alone.
 This is a very common and normal developmental phase.
 Sticking to a consistent sleep routine for your 11 month old is the key to navigating it.

 By 11 months, your baby is solidly on a two-nap schedule.
 Their sleep patterns are becoming more predictable.
 Understanding their wake windows is the key to a smooth day.
 Here are the average sleep numbers for this age: